Explore and learn

 You can also inform about our intakes to develop a custom program together with an expert.

-In the ashtanga led class the teacher leads the class through part of the primary series of the astanga yoga system – attentively, slowly and with focus.
+In the astanga led class the teacher leads the class through part of the primary series of the astanga yoga system – attentively, slowly and with focus.

 In Hatha Yoga classes the emphasis lies on strengthening and loosening up the body and increasing concentration to stable, regular breathing.
 With Hatha Yoga practice your body will feel open en strong, your breathing unobstructed and your mind calm and quiet – ready for sitting meditation.